jethpson/SchoolProjects/Java- Stack/README.md

-Simple Implementation of a Stack in Java.
+Simple Implementation of a Stack in Java, with an example test use case.